 - Shipper: The person who enters into an agreement with GLS concerning the transport of goods, Logistics Services and/or Dispatch.

 - Transport by road: Relocating goods by road by means of a vehicle within the Netherlands.

-- Volume weight: Calculated weight as a result of the product of length x width x height (in metres) x volume factor (kilogram/m3).
-A volume factor of 250 kg/m3 applies to Freight products and 300 kg/m3 to Parcel products, with the exception of Global Parcel, whereby 167 kg/m3 applies.
+- Volume weight: Calculated weight as the product of multiplying the length x width x height (in metres) x the volume factor (kilograms/m3).
+For Freight products the volume factor is 250 kg/m3 and for Parcel products it is 300 kg/m3, with the exception of the GlobalBusinessParcel for which 200 kg/m3 applies.

 Article 3 Delivery

-A Consignment shall be delivered within a reasonable period of time and only on Working days.
-An Express Parcel shall, upon request, also be delivered on Saturday.
+A Consignment shall be delivered within a reasonable period of time and only on working days.
+An ExpressParcel may also be delivered on a Saturday on request.

-At the request of the Shipper or the Consignee delivery may also be made via a GLS Parcel Shop.
+At the request of the Shipper or Consignee, delivery may also take place at a GLS ParcelShop.

 Article 4 Returned consignments, refused consignments and undeliverable consignments

 The Consignment which is not accepted or is returned by the Consignee and/or the Consignment which is undeliverable due to the fact that it has been incorrectly addressed shall be delivered by GLS to the Shipper.

 The costs for the delivery of the Consignment referred to in paragraph 1 to the Shipper are equal to the costs for the delivery of the Consignment to the Consignee.
 GLS may charge the Shipper for these extra costs.